software-mansion/live-compositor/design_docs/2023_07_20_dynamic_shader_parameter_amount.md

 @group(2) @binding(0) var sampler_: sampler
 ```

+We should also consider using a shader preprocessor, such as [naga_oil](https://lib.rs/crates/naga_oil) to enable users to just `#import` the bindings and definitions of structs provided by the compositor.

 ## Potential Problems

 - We need to be able to allocate an appropriately sized buffer for the parameters.
 This means that every node has to have it's own buffer.
 This is not a big problem, since the buffers are small, especially compared to textures.